 Peace Lily is toxic to cats, and there is one specific piece of information that matters more than any other if you have a cat and own this plant: Peace Lily is not a true Lily.
 The two cause completely different kinds of toxicity, and confusing them is the single most common safety mistake in cat households.

+Yes.
 Peace Lily (Spathiphyllum) is classified as toxic to cats by the ASPCA.
 The toxicity comes from insoluble calcium oxalate crystals in the sap.
 When a cat chews a peace lily leaf, the crystals cause immediate oral irritation, drooling, and possible vomiting.
 Symptoms are uncomfortable but rarely dangerous, and almost never an emergency.

 Peace Lily is NOT a true Lily.
 It belongs to a completely different plant family (Araceae) from the true Lilies (Lilium and Hemerocallis), which cause acute kidney failure in cats.
 The shared word “lily” is a naming coincidence, not a botanical one.
 If your cat chewed a peace lily, you are dealing with calcium-oxalate oral irritation, not a kidney emergency.
 Different problem, different urgency.
+The same holds for dogs: see our companion guide on whether peace lilies are toxic to dogs.

 If your cat is showing symptoms right now, skip to the next section.